JoshuaKGoldberg/Goldblog/content/blog/empty-dom-interfaces/index.md

 First off, `^` indicates the _beginning_ of a string and `$` indicates the _end_ of a string.
 Using them at the beginning and end of the regular expression means this will only match an _entire_ string: not a partial subset.
-Names like `BlaBlaBlaNodeBlahBlahBla` don't match, but `Node` does.
+Strings like `BlaBlaBlaNodeBlahBlahBla` don't match, but `Node` does.

 Next, this regular expression shows off [groups and ranges](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Groups_and_Ranges).
 The `|` pipes indicate that the content must be _any_ of: